The Best Lessons That Single Motherhood Has Taught Me

 Mother's can not afford to get so depressed that we become immobilized; been there, done that.
 We need to continue to partake in things that bring us joy.
 We get so stuck in parenting, it can help to tune out for awhile and let all the anxieties go.

-As stated in my post, "Sick and Tired of Feeling Guilty", these days I'm learning how important and somewhat essential it is to be a little selfish.
+As stated in my post, "Ditch the Famous Mom Guilt, No Questions Asked!", these days I'm learning how important and somewhat essential it is to be a little selfish.
 My advice to all mothers is to learn to be okay with doing things that are just for you.

 Still Learning Lessons